 For more information on how to apply for a DHP, click here.

 Barnet Council have a crisis fund which provides financial support to people on low incomes who are facing an emergency and who have expenses that they are struggling to pay.
 To find out more about the crisis fund and to see if you are eligible for assistance, visit the Barnet Council website.
+There are also independent organisations that may be able to help you find financial support in a crisis. for more information.

 The Mayor’s Benevolent Fund